davidshariff/wrappy/README.md

 # Wrappy

-wrappy.js is a simple utility library that helps wraps your functions and object methods in Promises.
-For those developers that often deal with Promises and Deferreds in a fluent interface, manually making a function or method return a promise quickly becomes tiresome and produces code bloat.
+Wrappy.js is a simple utility library that helps wraps your functions and methods in Promises.
+For those developers who often deal with Promises and Deferreds in a fluent interface, manually making a function or method return a promise quickly becomes tiresome and produces code bloat.

-wrappy simplfies this by creating a Promise proxy around each method passed, allowing you to focus on building your features.
+Wrappy simplfies this by creating a Promise proxy around each method of your methods, allowing you to focus on building your features.

 ## Getting Started

 ### Including it on your page
-Simply include the wrappy source file on your page. wrappy has no dependencies on other libraries or frameworks.
+Simply include the wrappy source file on your page.
+Wrappy has no dependencies on other libraries or frameworks.
 ```html
 <script src="wrappy.js"></script>
 ```
 ### Method on a Object as a Promise
-To make a method a Promise object, you need to call `wrappy.wrapMethod()`, with the object and method name:
+To make your method a Promise object, you need to call `wrappy.wrapMethod()`, with the object and method name:
 ```javascript
 // Make myObj.myMethod a Promise proxy that replaces myMethod() with a proxy
 wrappy.wrapMethod(myObj, 'myMethod');
 ```
-When invoking your method, wrappy will append a `Promise` object as the last argument that can either `resolve` or `reject`:
+When invoking your method, Wrappy will append a `Promise` object as the last argument, that can either `resolve` or `reject`:
 ```javascript
 // Your custom object
 var myObj = {